NBISweden/IgDiscover-legacy/README.rst

 ==========

 IgDiscover analyzes antibody repertoires and discovers new V genes from high-throughput sequencing reads.
+Heavy chains, kappa and lambda light chains are supported (to discover VH, VK and VL genes).

 This tool is the result of work within the `Gunilla Karlsson Hedestam group <http://ki.se/en/mtc/gunilla-karlsson-hedestam-group>`_ at the `Department of Microbiology, Tumor and Cell Biology <http://ki.se/en/mtc/>`_ at `Karolinska Institutet <http://ki.se/en/>`_.